 It is up to the Member State to determine the level of payment/allowance for the two months' parental leave.
 The only 'condition' imposed under the Directive is that the level of payment must ease the take-up of parental leave by both parents.
 The bill provides for an entitlement to continued payment for both parents of 50% of their daily wage during 9 weeks of parental leave.
 This entitlement is capped at 50% of the maximum daily wage.
 To encourage parents to take the leave in the first period after birth, a requirement applies that the paid parental leave must be taken in the child's first year of life.
 If the paid leave is not (fully) taken in the first year, the (remaining) paid leave of 9 weeks will be converted into unpaid leave.
 This converted parental leave can be taken until the child's eighth birthday.
 In case of adoption or foster care, the paid parental leave can be taken up to one year after the child's inclusion in the family, provided the child is younger than 8 years.

 The parental leave allowance must be applied for by the employer after the parental leave has been taken.
 The benefit is paid within six weeks after the UWV decision on the entitlement and level of the benefit has been issued.
 The application can be submitted up to three months after the statutory period, so 15 months after the day of birth or adoption on which the right arose.
-As the bill does not include transitional law, this may lead to a retroactive entitlement to benefit for parents who take parental leave in the first year of the child's life in the period from 2 May 2021 to 2 August 2022 might be eligible for a payment of the allowance with retroactive effect.
+As the bill does not include transitional law, it has been suggested that parents who take parental leave in the first year of the child's life in the period from 2 May 2021 to 2 August 2022 might be eligible for a payment of the allowance with retroactive effect.
 However, at this point in time, the manner in which the UWV will deal with such applications is still uncertain.
 We also note that this situation is not described on the website of the Dutch government.
 What is more, it seems difficult to reconcile this interpretation with the example that the Dutch Government has provided (as mentioned in the paragraph above).

 Change of parental leave scheme for substantial business or service interests